(Article last updated: March 19, 2018)

 - Fantasyland - Storybook Treats, Gaston's Tavern

-- Tomorrowland - Cosmic Ray's Starlight Cafe and Cool Ship (until 11)
+- Tomorrowland - Cosmic Ray's Starlight Cafe and Cool Ship.
+The Lunching Pad

 Special Sorcerers of the Magic Kingdom card available

 A special Sorcerers of the Magic Kingdom card is available to partygoers.
-In 2016 the card was titled "Goofy’s Festive Fiasco" and, according to Imagineer Jonathan Ackley, “celebrates the glorious holiday chaos created by Goofy as he attempts to decorate for the season!”
+In 2017 the card was titled "Rover’s Christmas Carousel of Progress" and, according to Imagineer Jonathan Ackley, “because Merlin is inspired by the Carousel of Progress’ celebration of human innovation.”